 - Fee Schedules for Visas and Residency Permits in the Cayman Islands

 Kuwait, which is located in the Middle East, has an economy that is heavily dependent on oil, which accounts for 92% of its $134,628,540,000 U.S. GDP.
-Even though its public sector employs 74% of its citizens, it still does not need to levy an income tax.
+Even though its public sector employs 74% of its citizens, it is one of the no tax countries.
 On the whole, Kuwait is not a hospitable place for foreigners to seek work.
 The CIA reports that foreigners seeking employment often become victims of forced labor because of sponsorship laws that make it difficult to avoid abusive work environments.
 Furthermore, the Kuwaiti government has, since 2013, been actively trying to reduce the number of foreign nationals to minimize the competition for upper-level management jobs with Kuwaiti citizens.
 Beyond this, if you are over 50 years of age, you are barred from working in a publicly-funded job.
 On the whole, Kuwait seems not to be the best choice available to would-be expats.